-• Clairton School District is located in Allegheny County.
+- Clairton School District is located in Allegheny County.
 Once a thriving district with 25,000 people in 1970, it now has only a population of roughly 8,000 with a declining tax base due to the decline of the steel industry.
 It has been declared a distressed district and placed under a Board of Control twice since the 1980's.
-While it has high unemployment and a generally poor and elderly population, it also has the highest tax rate of any school district in Pennsylvania.
+While it has high unemployment and a generally poor and elderly population, [65] it also has the highest tax rate of any school district in Pennsylvania. - Harrisburg School District is located in Dauphin County.
+Like most urban centers, Harrisburg's population and wealth has declined over the past 40 years.
+About 70% of its students live in poverty. - Reading School District is located in Berks County.
+It has a declining tax base but a rapidly increasing student population, with a 25% increase since 1990.
+It has a large and increasing Spanish-speaking population that moves in and out of the district and from school to school within the district.